insidert/insidert/src/content/blog/work.md

 #### November 2025

+- Deploy Bolty App for Android.
-- Deploy Bolty App and test with 50 users.
+- Deploy Bolty App for iOS.
+- Test with 50 users for Bolty.
+- Add deals on Bolty App.

+#### December 2025

 - Start working on Notifications for Bolty app.

 *CF: Carry forwarded.*